DanTCIM/ValAct_RAG/data/md/IFRS17/ifrs-17-insurance-contracts.md

 D Amendments to other IFRS Standards
-APPROVAL BY THE BOARD OF IFRS 17 INSURANCE CONTRACTS APPROVAL BY THE BOARD OF AMENDMENTS TO IFRS 17 ISSUED IN JUNE 2020
+APPROVAL BY THE BOARD OF IFRS 17 INSURANCE CONTRACTS APPROVAL BY THE BOARD OF AMENDMENTS TO IFRS 17 ISSUED IN JUNE 2020 APPROVAL BY THE BOARD OF INITIAL APPLICATION OF IFRS 17 AND IFRS 9-COMPARATIVE INFORMATION ISSUED IN DECEMBER 2021 FOR THE ACCOMPANYING GUIDANCE LISTED BELOW, SEE PART B OF THIS EDITION

-## ...continued

-APPROVAL BY THE BOARD OF INITIAL APPLICATION OF IFRS 17 AND IFRS 9-COMPARATIVE INFORMATION ISSUED IN DECEMBER 2021

-FOR THE ACCOMPANYING GUIDANCE LISTED BELOW, SEE PART B OF THIS EDITION

 ILLUSTRATIVE EXAMPLES